 To enable LAN mode on the decoder,

-- Login to the Multisite decoder.
+- Open the Multisite Player application.

 - Select the settings tab on the left side.

 - Click the enable button under LAN mode.